Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 **API Central Resources**:

-In order to link the transactions with the API Services in API central, certain resources need to be created with the "externalAPIID" specified in the attributes.
+In order to link the transactions with the APIServices in Amplify Central, certain resources need to be created with the attribute "externalAPIID" included in their definition.

+The "externalAPIID" attribute is used to define the correlation between the Kubernetes cluster name and the http route name so that the traffic for this APIService can be displayed.

+The cluster name is the value of the field als.clusterName in the agent override file hybrid-override.yaml generated by the Amplify CLI during istio agent installation to your Kubernetes cluster.

+Next, you will need to create the following resources in Central using the Amplify CLI:

 ```yaml
 kind: APIService